FuyinCherng/CHI18_EEGAudioNoti/README.md

 In this study, we conducted electroencephalography and behavioral experiments to understand how three musical parameters -- harmonic richness, pitch, and tempo -- influence users' auditory perception and attention-shifting.
 By understanding the relation between changes of musical parameters and users' cognitive and behavioral responses, the designers could better assess the possible cognitive effects caused by their manipulation of these parameters.
 We hope that the findings of this study can serve as cognitive implications for audio-notification designers and help them to explore the design space more efficiently.

 ## Resource of marterials
-The abiment sound (standard stimuli) is provided by http://taira-komori.jpn.org/freesoundtw.html.
+The abiment sound (standard stimulus) is provided by http://taira-komori.jpn.org/freesoundtw.html.
 The audio notifications (deviant stimuli) are provided by Notification Sounds and Appraw.